-“This was a unique challenge because the reservoir is oval and to meet the geometrical shape, primary supports had to be outside of the reservoir,” says CST’s Moreno.
+“This was a unique challenge because the reservoir is oval and to meet the geometrical shape, primary supports had to be outside of the reservoir,” says CST’s Delaney.
 “Our engineering team along with the consulting engineer did a fantastic job in coming up with the most optimum and aesthetically pleasing design.”
 For Marin Municipal Water District—and any water district, for that matter—the value proposition is irresistible.

 “The new cover will extend the useful life of the reservoir, provide increased protection for the water supply, improve worker safety and reduce maintenance,” says Gowan

 - Corrosion Resistance: Aluminum is inherently corrosion resistant compared to other materials.
 It will last the lifetime of the structure and will not need to be painted or repainted for protection from the elements.

 - Low Lifetime Maintenance Cost: With no need to maintain a protective finish to prevent corrosion over time, there are little-to-no maintenance costs associated with an aluminum dome.